 He has a Ph.D. in Jewish philosophy from Hebrew University, an M.A in political philosophy from New York University, an M.A. in religion from Temple University, and Rabbinic ordination from the Shalom Hartman Institute.

 Donniel is the author of The Boundaries of Judaism, co-author of Spheres of Jewish Identity, and co-editor of Judaism and the Challenges of Modern Life.
-He is currently completing his next book, Who Are The Jews?
+His newest book, Who Are the Jews—And Who Can We Become? will be published in November 2023.

-He is married to Adina and is the father of three children and four grandchildren.
+He is married to Adina and is the father of three children and five grandchildren.